The Kyle Incident: Truth Decay

 On the 30th May 1985, at approx. 4am, Carol Kyle was woken in her Burbank home by a torch being shone in her face, and a small, dark, steel handgun pointed at her head.
 A man said “Get up.
 Don’t make any noise!”

 The man told Kyle to move to the living room.
 She indicated that her son was in the house.
 They went to her son’s bedroom; the man turned on the light, waking up her son.
 He told both not to look at him, as he left the room and started ransacking the hall cupboard.
 Kyle was then handcuffed with her son, as the attacker shoved them both into the now emptied cupboard.
-The man demanded money, jewellery, and a VCR.
-(Writ of habeas corpus)
+The man demanded money, jewellery, and a VCR. ( Taken from the Writ of Habeas Corpus, page 66)

 When he appeared again, he was holding a different gun that was shiny.
 This is the first deviation from the original crime report, where there is no mention of a second gun.